WHAT TO EXPECT WHEN YOU ARTICLE AT BROWNLEE

 We have a formal rotation through our core departments: Litigation, Municipal and Business.
 As a result, Articling Students spend approximately four months in each department.
 During each rotation, we will assign work to you from all of the practice areas within each department.

 During each rotation, our Articling Students move their offices to sit within that particular department.
-Students become embedded within the practice groups operating within each department.
+Students become embedded within each department’s practice groups.
 In our experience, this allows students to be seen and heard, and provides them with the opportunity to experience the different personality of each department.

 When students physically move into each department, it is much easier for lawyers to identify the student working with them, and to ensure that appropriate work flows to the student.
 While you are encouraged to identify areas of interest to you, the lawyers within each department are charged with the responsibility of ensuring that you have an opportunity to complete appropriate work in all practice areas.